-In Bulgaria, in 2012 the National Revenue Agency (NRA) developed a new information system for e-learning, based on the Moodle platform, over which distance learning for NRA's officials is being provided.
-The system's functionalities include designing and conducting e-courses, multimedia materials, e-learning evaluation and management, creation and maintenance of an e-library and the preparation and distribution of electronic newsletters.
+In Bulgaria, in 2012 the National Revenue Agency (NRA) developed a new information system for elearning, based on the Moodle platform, over which distance learning for NRA's officials is being provided.
+The system's functionalities include designing and conducting e-courses, multimedia materials, e-learning evaluation and management, creation and maintenance of an e-library and the preparation and distribution of electronic the teaching/learning process through e-learning.
+The system transforms the Internet into an effective environment for the acquisition of educational experiences.
+The blackboard saves time and effort on the part of both student and instructor.
+It is an effective element in the educational process, in terms of encouraging innovation and collaboration.
+It also provides a secure and safe, synchronous and asynchronous communication channel between student and instructor, anywhere and at any time through the Internet.

+newsletters.
 In 2013, it is planned to improve the system so as to gradually expand the range and number of e-learning courses.
 This will serve to reduce the costs of conducting courses and upgrade the quality of the professional training received by NRA's officials.